8 tips for a healthy Easter weekend

 3. Fuel your body with a healthy breakfast

 Starting your day with a healthy breakfast will give you long-lasting energy for the adventures ahead.
-“Breakfast is a great opportunity to lean on ZeroPoint™ foods such as eggs, vegies, fruit and yogurt,” Stride says.
-“If you’ve got a lunch or dinner event that day, sticking to ZeroPoint foods in the morning means you’ve still got your SmartPoints® Budget to enjoy the meal later in the day and can stay on track.”
+“Breakfast is a great opportunity to lean on foods low in SmartPoints, like eggs, veggies, fruit and fat-free yogurt,” Stride says.
+“If you’ve got a lunch or dinner event that day, sticking to these foods in the morning means you’ve still got your SmartPoints® Budget to enjoy the meal later in the day and can stay on track.”

 4. Travel smart and pack snacks

 Easter is synonymous with road trips, but that doesn’t have to mean relying on fast food pit-stops.
 “If you’re travelling a long distance, prepare some healthy snacks for the car ride ahead of time,” Stride suggests.
 “Fruit salad with yogurt, small packets of air-popped popcorn and whole grain sandwiches with skinless chicken breast or reduced-fat cheese are some great options to try.”

 With work, exercise, family and social commitments to balance, we often think of downtime as a luxury afforded only to the lazy, but Dr Lishman says it’s important we purposefully take time to chill.
 “People underestimate the power of relaxation and its effect on our health,” she says.
 “Make sure you are proactive in having wind-down time so you can recharge, rejuvenate and reset.
 It could be lying down at the beach, sitting in a café sipping coffee, just reading a book without rushing or even turning your phone off for 20 minutes.
 Self-care should be a priority because you can’t be at your best for others if you are not aligned with your true self.”

 Enjoy a few minutes of 'me' time each day with curated Headspace meditations, available on the WW app.